 Some California courts have carved out narrower exceptions for calls where the prospect has clear notice that recording is happening (an inbound customer service line with prominent IVR disclosure, for example).
 These exceptions do not extend to outbound sales calls where the AE initiates contact without prior disclosure.

-None of these cases have produced a clear judicial determination on AI-listener-as-interception in the sales-call context.
-Sales teams should assume the most plaintiff-favourable reading until a higher court resolves the theory.
+No court has yet produced a final judgment on AI-listener-as-interception in the outbound sales-call context.
+The theory has survived a motion to dismiss but faces a live standing challenge, so sales teams should assume the plaintiff-favourable capability reading until a higher court resolves it.

 §FAQ